-- A. State of Good Repair: The Authority recommends an increase in the percentage of State of Good Repair revenues that come to Northern Virginia. - o The Authority is concerned that Northern Virginia is currently expected to receive 10.6 percent of State of Good Repair funds, while as of May 2017 only 39.4 percent of all secondary roads in Northern Virginia are in Fair or Better Condition, far less than the Commonwealth's average of 60 percent.
-With statewide funding for State of Good Repair increasing from \$80 million to over \$300 million in FY 2021, the Authority hopes that some of this increased funding can be dedicated to repairing critical secondary road pavement in our region.
-As millions of people drive on our roads every day, these deteriorated pavements will only get worse until something is done to address them.
+- State of Good Repair: The Authority recommends an increase in the percentage of State of Good Repair revenues that come to Northern Virginia. - The Authority requests that the Commonwealth also consider the condition of our region's secondary and urban roads when allocating the State of Good Repair and Highway Maintenance and Operations Funds (HMOF).
+Northern Virginia is only expected to receive 6.39 percent in FY2019, of State of Good Repair funds this year as 87 percent of roads in Northern Virginia are in Fair or Better Condition.
+However, according to VDOT's Dashboard, our secondary pavement conditions are the worst in the Commonwealth, with only 41 percent of these roads in Fair or Better Condition.
+This percentage is far less than the Commonwealth's average of 60 percent and far from the Commonwealth's 65 percent target.
+This is an on-going concern of the Authority as millions of people drive on our roads every day and these deteriorated pavements will only get worse until something is done to address them.